Let Her Sing® 2018: A Celebration of Female Voices

 The 2018 lineup included: Mahdieh & Nasibeh Abdollahi (Avayeh Music), Rana Farhan, Helen, Aisan Hoss (dance), Jasmine Kara, Kitka Women's Vocal Ensemble, Samira Kharoubi, Ketevan Mindorashvili, Chloe Pourmorady, Aida Shahghasemi, Mahsa Vahdat, and Dina Zarif.
 We were more than proud to welcome back Erwin Khachikian as our Musical Director and Ana Bayat as MC.
 Artwork for this event was designed by Navid Ghaem Maghami.

-Check out the photos from last year and learn more about the event below!
+Check out the photos and videos from last year and learn more about the event below!

 Mahdieh & Nasibeh Abdollahi (Avayeh Music) have been involved in professional vocals for the past 17 years.
 They both started their musical career in chorus groups in Tehran, such as Sharif University's Music Group and Tehran's Choir.
 For the following seven years, alongside teaching music to children, they were active members of the Iran's first Acapella group ”Tehran Vocal Ensemble” and in addition to seasonal concerts in Iran, participated in competitions around the globe, earning the following titles: Gold and silver medals in Asian Choir Games 2009, South Korea; three gold medals in Europe and Its Songs Festival in Spain in 2009; silver and bronze medals in World Choir Games in China in 2010; Silver medal in SEGHIZZI Festival in Italy in 2011; and with their quartet ensemble “Voria” earned Gold Diploma in World Choir Games in Cincinnati, USA in 2012.They were both part of first Acappella album published in Iran titled ''Vocapella'' on 2011.
 Nasibeh and Mahdieh received voice training from Shakeh Aghamal, Maryam Varzandeh, Azadeh Rezai, Narbeh Choolakian in Iran and Hasmik Hatsagortyan in Armenia.
 Since moving to USA in 2012 they have continually performed in concerts.